johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-03-30-azure-devops-consume-private-nuget-artifact-feed/index.md

 hide_table_of_contents: false
 ---

 Private Azure Artifact feeds in in Azure DevOps can be used to serve NuGet packages.
-To build applications both locally and in an Azure Pipelines using those packages, there are a few steps to follow which this post will demonstrate.
+To build applications both locally and in an Azure Pipeline using those packages, there are a few steps to follow which this post will demonstrate.

 ![title image reading "Azure DevOps: consume a private artifact feed" with the Azure DevOps and Azure Pipelines logos`](title-image.png)